IyesGames/minewars/doc/src/tech/dataformat-player.md

 ## Gameplay Messages

-At any time during the game, after the initialization sequence, the client may receive game updates from the server.
-Each game update is a single data payload to be delivered atomically, on any QUIC stream.

-The update payload is a raw uncompressed block of data consisting of any number of **messages** concatenated together.
+Updates for the player are encoded as a raw uncompressed block of data consisting of any number of **messages** concatenated together.
 Each message is a variable-length byte sequence.

+Each message is at least one byte long.
+The type of the message is determined by magic bits in that first byte (similar to opcodes in CPU instruction set encodings).
+The first byte may also have bit-fields embedding data into it, for some message types.

 ### Opcode Summary